-Atazanavir is used in combination with other anti-HIV drugs, usually nukes (nucleoside analogues), and sometimes drugs from other classes such as non-nukes (non-nucleoside reverse transcriptase inhibitors).
+Atazanavir is used in combination with other anti-HIV drugs, usually nucleoside analogues (“nukes”), and sometimes drugs from other classes such as non-nucleoside reverse transcriptase inhibitors (“non-nukes”).
 Such combinations are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's Your Guide to HIV Treatment.
+For more information on ART, see CATIE’s Your Guide to HIV Treatment.

-General side effects that have been reported by some atazanavir users include: nausea, headache, rash, stomach pain, difficulty falling asleep, depression and unexpected tiredness.
-Because atazanavir is a relatively new drug, new side effects may be reported in the future as more people use it.
+General side effects that have been reported by some atazanavir users include: nausea, headache, rash, stomach pain, difficulty falling asleep, and unexpected tiredness.

 2. Liver enzymes

 Because atazanavir is metabolized (processed and broken down) by the liver, blood tests may show increased levels of liver enzymes, particularly in people co-infected with hepatitis B or C.